pbikki/object-storage-plugin/README.md

-# object-storage
+# object-storage-plugin
-Using IBM Cloud Object Storage as a persistent storage for your apps that run on IKS cluster
+To use IBM Cloud Object Storage as a persistent storage for your apps that run on IKS or OpenShift on IBM Cloud cluster, you can install the [IBM Object Storage Plugin](https://github.com/IBM/ibmcloud-object-storage-plugin).
+It enables the kube pods to access IBM COS buckets by mounting the buckets on worker nodes.

 NOTE: This document summarizes the info from official IBM Cloud documentation.
 If you need more info, checkout [Storing data on IBM Cloud Object Storage](https://cloud.ibm.com/docs/containers?topic=containers-object_storage#add_cos)

-NOTE: For each of the below steps, if using **OpenShift cluster on IBM Cloud**, you can use equivalent `oc` commands
+NOTE: For each of the below steps, if using **OpenShift cluster on IBM Cloud**, you can also use equivalent `oc` commands

 1. You should have an object storage service instance and service credentials.
 Details [here](https://cloud.ibm.com/docs/containers?topic=containers-object_storage#create_cos_service)